-“Confidential Information” means any proprietary, confidential and/or trade secret information of a disclosing party and/or its Affiliates, and/or others possessed by disclosing party, whether furnished before or after the Effective Date, regardless of the manner in which it is furnished.
+“Confidential Information” means any proprietary, confidential and/or trade secret information of a disclosing party and/or its Affiliates, and/or others possessed by disclosing party, whether furnished before or after the Effective Date of any Service Order entered by and between Fyber and Supply Partner, regardless of the manner in which it is furnished.
 Such information includes without limitation, the following: (a) any information, artwork, designs, ideas, concepts, know-how, data, products, services, processes, techniques, drawings, programs, code, inventions, computer program, formulae or test data, work in progress, engineering, manufacturing, marketing, financial, sales, suppliers, customers, investors and/or business information, whether in oral, written, graphic, or electronic form; and/or (b) any document, diagram, drawing, computer program and/or code or other communication; and/or (c) the terms and conditions of this Agreement.
 Any information disclosed by the disclosing party whether it is conspicuously marked “confidential”, is known or should have been reasonably known by the receiving party to be confidential in nature, shall be considered as Confidential Information.
 For purposes of the Agreement, Confidential Information shall not include any information that: (a) is, or subsequently becomes, publicly available without the receiving party’s breach of any obligation owed to the disclosing party; (b) became known to the receiving party prior to the disclosing party’s disclosure of such information to receiving party; (c) became known to the receiving party from a source other than the disclosing party by means other than by a breach of an obligation of confidentiality owed to the disclosing party; or (d) is independently developed by the receiving party without the use of any of the disclosing party’s Confidential Information.
 If a particular portion or aspect of the Confidential Information becomes subject to any of the foregoing exceptions, all other portions or aspects of such information shall remain confidential and subject to all of the provisions of the Agreement.

-“Demand Partners” means third parties that have entered into a contract with Fyber to buy Ad Inventory via the Service from Supply Partner, to serve Ads on that Property.
+“Demand Partners” means third parties that have entered into a contract with Fyber to buy Ad Inventory via the Service from Supply Partner, to serve Ads on that App.
 Such Demand Partners may be advertisers, Ad agencies, Ad networks, Exchanges and demand side platforms (DSPs).